dhthwy/r/README.md

 https://www.nytimes.com/2025/02/08/us/politics/trump-department-education-democrats.html

 I wonder what they're going to do after that?
+They didn't have the musk pass lol.

+Misunderstands are too easy.

 Anyway, my eyes are closed. switched off."